 Anchor Workwear has met most of Fair Wear's performance requirements.
-With a benchmarking score of 53, and a monitoring threshold of 100%, Anchor Workwear is placed in the 'Good' category.
+With a benchmarking score of 66, Anchor Workwear is placed in the 'Good' category.
+Due to COVID-19, the audits planned for 2021 did not take place.
+Therefore the monitoring threshold for Anchor Workwear is o%.